 The European University Association (EUA) represents and supports more than 850 institutions of higher education in 46 countries, providing them with a forum for cooperation and exchange of information on higher education and research policies.
-Members of the Association are European universities involved in teaching and research, national associations of rectors and other organisations active in higher education and research.
+Members of the Association are European universities involved in teaching and research, national associations of rectors and other organizations active in higher education and research.
 EUA is the result of a merger between the Association of European Universities (CRE) and the Confederation of European Union Rectors’ Conferences.
 The merger took place in Salamanca on 31 March 2001.

 Association of Economic Universities of South and Eastern Europe and the Black Sea Region

 By decision taken in General Assembly of 2007, the Association was modified in Association of Economic Universities of South and Eastern Europe and the Black Sea Region.
-Also it was decided the acceptance as Associated members, Universities from the Middle East and North-Eastern Africa (article 4 §4 of Statute).
+Also, it was decided the acceptance as Associated members, Universities from the Middle East and North-Eastern Africa (article 4 §4 of Statute).
 This decision was taken in response to expressions of interest in joining the Association from economic universities in countries from these regions.
-Presently, forty five Universities are active members of ASECU.
-Forty one as regular members from Albania, Armenia, Bosnia-Herzegovina, Bulgaria FYROM, Greece, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Turkey and Ukraine and four as associated members from Egypt and Lebanon.
+Presently, forty-five Universities are active members of ASECU.
+Forty-one as regular members from Albania, Armenia, Bosnia-Herzegovina, Bulgaria FYROM, Greece, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Turkey and Ukraine and four as associated members from Egypt and Lebanon.
 The seat of the Association is Thessaloniki, where the Secretariat of the Association is also based.
 The offices of the Board of Governors of the Association are situated at the place where the incumbent president of the Board exercises her/his academic activities.

 Magna Charta Observatory